filribes95/Tied_Arch_Bridges_Optimization/README.md

 ## Key Topics
 - Structural design and optimization of tied-arch bridges
-- Finite element modeling
+- Finite element modeling (FEM)
 - Python development for optimization algorithms
 - Comparative analysis of bridge designs
 - Environmental impact assessment

 ## Results
-The study presents an analysis of an existing tied-arch bridge and explores five conceptual designs with varying parameters.
+The study presents an analysis of an existing tied-arch bridge made entirely of steel and explores five alternative conceptual designs with varying parameters.
 It demonstrates the potential for significant CO2 reduction and validates the quality of the original bridge design.

 ## Future Directions
 The thesis concludes with suggestions for future research, including API implementation for broader application and multi-objective optimization strategies.

 ## How to Use
-This repository includes the full thesis document, supplementary materials, and the Python code used for the optimization processes.
+This repository includes the full thesis document, the FEM of the bridge made in Strand7 (.st7), the arch shape and size parametrization made in Excel and the Python code used for the optimization processes.

 ## Author
 Filippo Ribes